hdtodd/ISMErrDetect/README.md

 In my initial development of the interchangeable `C` and `Python` [CRC-8 libraries](http://github.com/hdtodd/CRC8-Libary) and of the ["Omnisensor"](http://github.com/hdtodd/Omnisensor) protocol for flexible ISM-band remote sensor transmissions, I used an 'init' value of 0x00 (having forgotten Williams' admonition not to do so).
 When that oversight was called to my attention, I was unable to find analyses that reported "best" values for 'init'.
 So I created a small program to see if there is such a value in what I thought might be reasonable assumptions about the types of errors ISM broadcasts might encounter.

 ### Summary conclusion
 There doesn't seem to be a "best" value for 'init', as least for the types of errors considered in this model.
-In general, for an 80-bit message (72 data and 8 CRC bits), the CRC-8 algorithm detects 88% to 91% of 1 to 8-bit block errors, whether the error is a burst insertion of 0's or 1'.
+In general, for an 80-bit message (72 data and 8 CRC bits), the CRC-8 algorithm detects 88% to 91% of 1 to 8-bit block errors, whether the error is a burst insertion of 0's or of 1's.

 ### Burst Insertion Model